PackageFactory/atomic-fusion-presentationobjects/Documentation/04_Kickstarter.md

 #### Headline.fusion

 The is the fusion code for the component.
 It consists of a full `@styleguide` configuration for [Sitegeist.Monocle](https://github.com/sitegeist/Sitegeist.Monocle) as well as a dummy renderer that displays all PresentationObject properties as a definition list (see: https://developer.mozilla.org/de/docs/Web/HTML/Element/dl).

-The command will figure out the location and namespace of the fusion file by analyzing its dependencies.
-If it requires other components, it's going to be prefixed with `Vendor.Site:Composite.*`, otherwise it's going to be prefixed with `Vendor.Site:Leaf.*`.

 ```fusion
 prototype(Vendor.Site:Leaf.Headline) < prototype(PackageFactory.AtomicFusion.PresentationObjects:PresentationObjectComponent) {